JoeyByCh/head-first-design-pattern-Cpp/README.md

 # head first pattern design C++
-C++ codes for the book head first pattern design which uses JAVA as programming language
+C++ code for the book head first pattern design which uses JAVA as programming language